shiroyasha/blog-source/source/posts/2017-11-18-selecting-for-share-and-update-in-postgresql.html.md

 -- process B now unblocks and deletes the user
 ```

-Select for share prevented other processes from deleting the user, but did not
+Select for share prevented other processes from deleting the user, but does not
-prevent concurrent processes from selecting the users.
-This is the major
+prevent concurrent processes from selecting users.
+This is the major difference
-difference between `select for share` and `select for update`.
+between `select for share` and `select for update`.

-The `select for share` prevents updates and deletes of the rows, but does not
+The `select for share` prevents updates and deletes of rows, but doesn't prevent
-prevent other processes from acquiring a `select for share`.
+other processes from acquiring a `select for share`.
 On the other hand,
 `select for update` also blocks updates and deletes, but it also prevents other
 processes from acquiring a `select for update` lock.